pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `disable-block-cache`

-+ To turn on the switch of block cache
++ Enables or disables block cache
 + Default value: `false`

 ### `cache-index-and-filter-blocks`

-+ Turn on the switch of caching index and filter
++ Enables or disables caching index and filter
 + Default value: `true`

 ### `pin-l0-filter-and-index-blocks`

-+ Whether to pin the index and filter of L0
++ Determines whether to pin the index and filter of L0
 + Default value: `true`

 ### `use-bloom-filter`

-+ To turn on the switch of bloom filter
++ Enables or disables bloom filter
 + Default value: `true`

 ### `optimize-filters-for-hits`

-+ To turn on the switch that optimizes the hit ratio of the filter
++ Determines whether to optimize the hit ratio of filters
 + Default value: `true`

 ### `whole_key_filtering`

-+ To turn on the switch that puts the entire key into the bloom filter
++ Determines whether to put the entire key into the bloom filter
 + Default value: `true`

 ### `bloom-filter-bits-per-key`